-Nearly everyone is familiar with Ratatouille due to that adorable Disney movie, but this classic dish is perfect for enjoying that bountiful summer garden harvest, or for a delicious side dish served with grilled beef, chicken or pork.
+Nearly everyone is familiar with ratatouille due to that adorable Disney movie, but this classic garden ratatouille casserole dish is perfect for enjoying that bountiful summer garden harvest, or for a delicious side dish served with grilled beef, chicken or pork.

 The trick to this dish cooking evenly is ensuring that the slices are even.
 The easiest way to cut the slices is with a mandolin slicer.
 It works great to keep the pieces uniform, even the bell peppers.